johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 > POST /customer  // <-- with a payload

-See the [README](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md) for more information on running these and similar tests.
+See [here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#part-3-completing-the-server-component) for more help on running these and similar tests..

 As mentioned earlier in this article, there's also a series of routes related to exploring how microservices handle promises and observables when they are returned from a **request**.
 You can [read more here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md).